 All candidates should have excellent undergraduate academic records and have performed successfully in law school.
 Strong ties to the Sarasota area are also desired.

 What percentage of summer associates receive offers to join the firm following graduation?

 We actively recruit nationally to create a diverse summer class filled with outstanding law students who have demonstrated both academic excellence and leadership capability.
-Our Summer Associate Program is our primary recruiting mechanism for new lawyers, and we are proud that over 70 percent of our Summer Associate Program graduates who have accepted employment with Williams Parker have gone on to become shareholders or the equivalent with our firm.
+Our Summer Associate Program is our primary recruiting mechanism for new lawyers.
+We are proud that over 43 percent of our Summer Associate Program graduates who have accepted employment with Williams Parker have gone on to become shareholders or the equivalent with our firm.
 We know that not everyone we hire for the program will receive an offer of employment, but our commitment is to help each summer associate become successful in their careers, whether at our firm or as our friend working in another excellent law firm.

 How are work assignments distributed?